ccmpbll/ccmpbll.github.io/tools-and-tech/3d-printing-design.md

 ## Other
 [OctoPrint](https://octoprint.org/) is an absolute must.
 It integrates with Tasmota plugs to power on/off the printer, brings camera and timelapse support, and a host of other things.
 You wont regret it.
 Great opensource project.

+If you are using OctoPrint, you definitely need [OctoApp](https://github.com/crysxd/OctoApp-Plugin).
+Best mobile app for OctoPrint, hands down.